Emma Pillsbury: Storylines

 In "A Night of Neglect", Emma reveals to Will that Carl has left her for good and wants an annulment, since their marriage was never consummated.
 Because of the stress, Emma's OCD affects her far more than usual, and she feels regretful because she thought she would have overcome it by that point in her life.
 Will tells Emma that he will be there for her no matter what, and also urges her to get treatment for her OCD.
 She starts seeing a psychiatrist in the episode "Born This Way", and is showing signs of improvement by the end of season two.
 Over the summer, Will and Emma move in together, although they have not consummated their relationship.
 That they are both thinking of an eventual marriage is made clear in the episode "Asian F", and when Will invites her parents to dinner in that episode, he discovers that they are "ginger supremacists" who mock Emma's OCD, the roots of which are shown in flashbacks with them and an eight-year-old Emma.
 Will asks Emma to marry him in "Yes/No" and she accepts.
 Later that winter, a tenured position opens at McKinley High, and although Will and Sue Sylvester compete against each other for the position, it is ultimately given to Emma rather than either of them.
 Will and Emma finally consummate their relationship in "Nationals" after New Directions wins the show choir championship.

+However, the lack of anxiety when performing compulsions (such as washing each grape individually) calls the diagnosis into question.
+Individuals with OCD experience panic and stress when carrying out compulsions.